Offline Homelab Docs

 The whole app is one file

 That isn't a marketing line, it's literally how the project is built.
-There's no backend, no API, no build step, no node_modules directory waiting to bit-rot.
+There's no backend, no API, no build step, no node_modules directory waiting to bit-rot — and it doesn't even reach out for fonts, which are embedded right in the file, so it makes zero external network requests.
 You open index.html in a browser and you have a fully functional homelab dashboard with full CRUD, search, filtering, and stats.
-Your edits live in localStorage while you work, and the source of truth is a homelab.md Markdown file that you export and re-import as needed.
+Your edits live in localStorage while you work, and the source of truth is a homelab.md Markdown file that you save to disk and re-import as needed.

 That last part is what makes it actually usable long term.
 The Markdown file is human-readable, version-controllable, and edit-able in any text editor.
 Each device is an h1 section, services and storage are Markdown tables, and parent-child relationships (LXCs on a Proxmox host, VMs on a NAS, that kind of thing) are preserved through IDs in the footer of each section.
 If you want a Git repo of your homelab history, you can just commit the file.
-If you want to make a quick edit on a flight, open it in any editor and re-import when you land.
+If you want to make a quick edit on a flight, open it in any editor and re-import when you land — the round-trip is lossless, so nothing you typed gets dropped along the way.

 What you can actually catalog